-If you thought the interior of a caravan was just a Porta Potti, some kind of primitive stove and then two facing benches you pull together to make a bed for the night, you are in for a surprise when we reveal the winner of the best caravan for innovation at the Practical Caravan Awards 2024.
+Caravans have become increasingly innovative in recent years.
+If you thought the interior of a caravan was just a Porta Potti, some kind of primitive stove and then two facing benches you pull together to make a bed for the night, you’ll certainly be in for a surprise when you see what we’ve picked out as the best caravan for innovation at the Practical Caravan Awards 2025.

 Knaus Yaseo 500DK